Azure/acr/docs/tasks/agentpool/README.md

 ## Preview Limitations

 - Task Agent Pools currently support Linux nodes.
 Windows nodes are not currently supported.
-- For each registry, the default total cpu quota of all agent pools is 16.
+- For each registry, the default total cpu quota of all standard agent pools is 16 and all isolated agent pools is 0.
 Please [open a support ticket][open-support-ticket] for additional allocation.

 [acr-tasks]:           https://aka.ms/acr/tasks
 [acr-tiers]:           https://aka.ms/acr/tiers